Saleel Kulkarni

 Saleel Kulkarni (Marathi pronunciation: [saliːl kulkəɾɳiː]; 6 October 1972) is a Marathi music composer, singer, author and director.

 Early life

-Saleel Kulkarni sang the Marathi Prose 'Jayostute ' on All India Radio, Pune station at the age of three.
-Thereafter, he undertook key lessons in singing and music from eminent personalities like Gangadharbuva Pimpalkhare, Jaymalabai Shiledar and Pramod Marathe.
-Formal education wise, Kulkarni is a medicine graduate and was working as a doctor in the early part of his life.
-While working as a music director for the last ten years, he has composed songs for Hindi and Marathi albums, serials and films.
+Saleel Kulkarni sang the Marathi Prose 'Jayostute' on All India Radio, Pune station at the age of three.
+Thereafter, he undertook key lessons in singing and music from eminent personalities like Gangadharbuva Pimpalkhare, Jaymalabai Shiledar, and Pramod Marathe.
+Kulkarni graduated in medicine and practiced for a while before turning to music.
+While working as a music director for several years, he has composed songs for Hindi and Marathi albums, television serials, and films.